Directors:

 For your convenience, a representative from a local formalwear shop will be visiting our school during the first few weeks of school to measure the students for the tux shirt, cummerbund, and bow tie.
 The total cost of these items is approximately $40 and is due upon receipt (early October).

-• Girls – uniform black dress, black closed-toe shoes, small jewelry.
-Wind Ensemble students will be provided special jewelry.
+Option 2 (traditionally females)– uniform black dress, black closed-toe shoes, small jewelry.

 For your convenience, new members will be measured for a uniform black dress during the first 3 weeks of school.
 The cost of the dress is approximately $65 and is due upon receipt (early October).